 Other Advantages of Implant Retained Dentures

-- Palate-free for upper full dentures – Implant retained Overdentures are more expensive than the traditional removable one, however, Implant Dentures allow upper dentures to be made in the shape of an upper arch – an improvement over old-style or traditional dentures which cover the entire palate.
+Implant-retained Overdentures are more expensive than the traditional removable ones, however, Implant Dentures allow upper dentures to be made in the shape of an upper arch – an improvement over old-style or traditional dentures which cover the entire palate.

-- Superior function and aesthetics – Advancements in dental technology ensures that your new fixed dentures look and function like your natural teeth.
+Advancements in dental technology ensure that your new fixed dentures look and function like your natural teeth.

 Call today on to speak to our professional experienced team to discuss the advantages and disadvantages of having dentures and the type that is best suitable for you.